 - 2.8 Within the framework of the academy development plan as approved by the Governing Body, the Headteacher has overall executive responsibility for the academy's activities including financial activities.
-Much of the financial responsibility has been delegated to the MAT Business Manager but the Headteacher still retains responsibility for: - approving new staff appointments within the authorised establishment, except for any senior staff posts which the Board of Directors have agreed should be approved by them; - authorising contracts between £1,000 and £4,999; - signing cheques in conjunction with the MAT Business Manager/ MAT Office Manager or other authorised signatory.
+Much of the financial responsibility has been delegated to the MAT Finance Manager but the Headteacher still retains responsibility for: - approving new staff appointments within the authorised establishment, except for any senior staff posts which the Board of Directors have agreed should be approved by them; - authorising contracts between £1,000 and £5,000; - authorising payments in conjunction with the MAT Finance Manager/ MAT Office Manager or other authorized signatory.

-The MAT Business Manager
+The MAT Finance Manager

-- 2.9 The MAT Business Manager works in close collaboration with the Executive Headteacher through whom he or she is responsible to the directors.
-The MAT Business Manager also has direct access to the governors via the Finance and Premises Committee.
-The main responsibilities of the MAT Business Manager are: - the day to day management of financial issues including the establishment and operation of a suitable accounting system; - the management of the academy financial position at a strategic and operational level within the framework for financial control determined by the Governing Body; - the maintenance of effective systems of internal control; - ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of the academy; - the preparation of monthly management accounts; - signing cheques in conjunction with the Headteacher or other authorised signatory and - ensuring forms and returns are sent to the DFE in line with the timetable in the DFE guidance.
+- 2.9 The MAT Finance Manager works in close collaboration with the Executive Headteacher through whom he or she is responsible to the directors.
+The MAT Finance Manager also has direct access to the governors via the Finance and Premises Committee.
+The main responsibilities of the MAT Finance Manager are: - the day to day management of financial issues including the establishment and operation of a suitable accounting system; - the management of the academy financial position at a strategic and operational level within the framework for financial control determined by the Governing Body; - the maintenance of effective systems of internal control; - ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of the academy; - the preparation of monthly management accounts; - authorising payments in conjunction with the Headteacher or other authorised signatory and - ensuring forms and returns are sent to the DFE in line with the timetable in the DFE guidance.